you are here: home > links > brain trivia 1999

 C. Fevers are controlled by the part of the brain called the hypothalamus.
 The highest body temperature ever recorded was 115 degrees F (46.1 degrees C.) Body temperatures of 109 degrees F (42.8 degrees C) can be fatal.
 (Statistic from Prevention's Giant Book of Health Facts, 1991.)

-D. There are about 300 million neurons in the octopus brain.
+D. The octopus nervous system has about 500,000,000 neurons, with two-thirds of these neurons located in the arms of the octopus.
 (The human brain has about 100 billion neurons.)

 E. The human cerebellum weighs about 150 grams.
 (Total brain weight is about 1,400 grams.)